Asymptotic elimination of partially continuous aggregation functions in directed graphical models: Admissibility and the main result

-\begin{theor} Let $\sigma$ be a finite relational signature and let $\mbbG$ be a $PLA(\sigma)$-network such that every aggregation formula of $\mbbG$ is aggregation function-free (and hence equivalent to a basic probability formula).
-If $\varphi(\bar{x}) \in PLA(\sigma)$ and all aggregation functions in $\varphi$ are admissible, then $\varphi(\bar{x})$ is asymptotically equivalent to a basic probability formula with respect to $\mbbG$. \end{theor}
+\begin{theor} Let $\sigma$ be a finite relational signature and let $\mbbG$ be a lifted Bayesian network for $\sigma$ such that every aggregation formula of $\mbbG$ is noncritical with respect to $\mbbG$.
+If $\varphi(\bar{x}) \in PLA(\sigma)$ and all aggregation functions in $\varphi$ are admissible, then $\varphi(\bar{x})$ is asymptotically equivalent to a basic probability formula with respect to the sequence of probability distributions induced by $\mbbG$. \end{theor}